Hall of Famer Mike Gartner

+In honour of his 60th birthday, we are re-publishing this great profile of Hall of Famer Mike Gartner.

-On this date, Feb.
-12, 1994, the New York Rangers’ future Hockey Hall of Famer Mike Gartner became the first player in NHL history to get 25 goals in each of his first 15 seasons.
+On March 26, 1994, Toronto Maple Leaf and future Hockey Hall of Famer Mike Gartner scored twice to become the first player in NHL history to get 30 or more goals in 15 straight seasons.
 In honour of that incredible benchmark, we thought it was a good time to remind everyone of his incredible career.

-Written by former Arizona Coyotes contributor Aaron Davis and originally published last year.
+Written by former Arizona Coyotes contributor Aaron Davis and originally published in 2017.

 Even with his lengthy career, Mike Gartner holds the dubious distinction as one of the few players in the Hall of Fame to never have won or even play in a Stanley Cup final.
 He spent the final two years as a professional for the Coyotes bringing credibility and speed to the new market.